ICI3D/ICI3D.github.io/futures/shadow.md

 14:00-14:45	Report back on findings and progress

 14:45-15:30	Discussion of audience and network
-* Who are we trying to reach for each programme*?
+* Who are we trying to reach for each programme?
+    * May include programmes that don’t yet exist
 * How do we get better saturation of the audience?
 * How should we engage alumni?
 To what end?
 * What do we want our network to be / look like / do?
-	* May include programmes that don’t yet exist

 15:30-16:00	Afternoon break

-16:00-17:00	Small groups: objectives derived from SWOT and discussions so far
+16:00-17:00	Small groups: objectives derived from SWOT and discussions so far NOTE need groups
 * What are the 2-3 major goals that ICI3D should achieve in the next 3-5 years?
-* How will we know if these goals have been met / we are on track to
-* meet these goals (milestones)?
+* How will we know if these goals have been met / we are on track to meet these goals (milestones)?
 * What actions are needed to meet these goals?
-* [need groups]

 17:00-17:30	Report back and discuss
 * Revise and clarify objectives